logind.conf - Man Page

 Added in version 212.

 Specifies a timeout in seconds, or a time span value after which systemd-logind checks the idle state of all sessions.
-Every session that is idle for longer then the timeout will be stopped.
+Every session that is idle for longer than the timeout will be stopped.
+Note that this option doesn't apply to "greeter" or "lock-screen" sessions.
 Defaults to "infinity" (systemd-logind is not checking the idle state of sessions).
 For details about the syntax of time spans, see systemd.time(7).

 Added in version 252.